MicroEJ/VEEPortQualificationTools/tests/net/README.rst

 -------------

 This Test Suite runs network tests from the OpenJDK project.
 However some of these tests need the localhost network interface to run.
-If you platform or implementation does not provide this interface you can skip the OpenJDK tests.
+If you VEE Port or implementation does not provide this interface you can skip the OpenJDK tests.
 To do so, add the pattern ``**/openjdk/**/*.class`` to the property ``test.run.excludes.pattern`` in your file ``config.properties``.

 Test Suite Source Code Navigation
 ---------------------------------

-See Platform Test Suites `documentation <../README.rst>`_.
+See VEE Port Test Suites `documentation <../README.rst>`_.

 Source code of Test Suite server application is available online:

-1. Download the desired Test Suite Module: For example `com.microej.pack.net#net-1_1-testsuite <https://repository.microej.com/modules/com/microej/pack/net/net-1_1-testsuite/>`_ (refer to `Platform Qualification Test Suite Versioning <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html#test-suite-versioning>`_ to determine the Test Suite module version).
+1. Download the desired Test Suite Module: For example `com.microej.pack.net#net-1_1-testsuite <https://repository.microej.com/modules/com/microej/pack/net/net-1_1-testsuite/>`_ (refer to `VEE Port Qualification Test Suite Versioning <https://docs.microej.com/en/latest/VEEPortingGuide/veePortQualification.html#test-suite-versioning>`_ to determine the Test Suite module version).
 2. Unzip the Test Suite ``RIP`` (it is a zip file): For example ``net-1_1-testsuite-[version].rip``.
 3. Open the Java archive ``JAR`` (it is a zip file): For example ``/content/resources/net-tests/net-1_1-testsuite-remote.jar/``.
 4. Open the desired test: For example ``/com/microej/net/test/integration/remoteapp/TestServerSocketAccept.java``.